 People may lack access to food because they cannot afford it, have no way to get to a store, or are physically unable to shop.
 In some parts of the world, food supplies are inadequate because of war, drought, flooding, or other factors.

 Some disorders, such as malabsorption disorders Overview of Malabsorption Malabsorption syndrome refers to a number of disorders in which nutrients from food are not absorbed properly in the small intestine.
 Certain disorders, infections, and surgical procedures can... read more , interfere with the absorption of vitamins and minerals.
 Surgery that involves removing part of the digestive tract can have the same effect.
-Some disorders, such as AIDS Acquired immunodeficiency syndrome (AIDS) Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and can cause acquired immunodeficiency syndrome (AIDS).
-HIV is transmitted... read more , cancer, Overview of Cancer A cancer is an abnormal growth of cells (usually derived from a single abnormal cell).
+Some disorders, such as AIDS Acquired immunodeficiency syndrome (AIDS) Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and is treated with antiretroviral medications.
+If untreated, it can cause... read more , cancer, Overview of Cancer A cancer is an abnormal growth of cells (usually derived from a single abnormal cell).
 The cells have lost normal control mechanisms and thus are able to multiply continuously, invade nearby... read more or depression Depression A short discussion of prolonged grief disorder.
 Depression is a feeling of sadness and/or a decreased interest or pleasure in activities that becomes a disorder when it is intense enough to... read more , make people lose their appetite and consume less food, resulting in undernutrition.

 Taking certain drugs may contribute to undernutrition.
 Drugs may do the following: